-I seem to buy a mango called R2E2 Mango, which can weigh up to 1 kilo (2 pounds each)!
+I always buy a mango called R2E2 Mango, which can weigh up to 1 kilo (2 pounds each)!
 R2E2 simply means Row 2 Experiment 2, from the governments mango research facility in Bowen, Queensland.
 R2E2 is the 3rd most popular mango sold in Australia, and is sought after for export markets.
 I love the giant size and the great flavour this mango gives, and it's non-fibrous or stringy like some varieties.
 R2E2 is NOT genetically modified, just has a funny name!

 This mango sauce recipe is inspired by an amazing mango chili sauce we used to buy in Canada.
 I think it was Indian in origin, but I can't find it in Australia.
 My version is almost a hybrid sauce between mangoes and a sweet chili sauce.
 The passionfruit juice is completely optional.
 I have passionfruits growing in my yard, so it's easy to source for me.
 I like to think that they add a really subtle tropical-ness to the sauce, but don't sweat it if you don't have any!
 Just make sure there is no passionfruit seeds, as this will ruin the recipe.